 The Victoria Falls Bridge was the dream of Cecil John Rhodes (the famous explorer and businessman).
 Although he died before it could be completed, it allows you to easily cross from Zambia to Zimbabwe.
 In fact, the traveling time between Livingstone and Victoria Falls is mere minutes – and on your way in between, stop halfway across the bridge for a quick bungee jump!

 When you travel to Victoria Falls, you’ll be stunned to discover what a great starting point it is for travel in the region.
 You’ll find yourself but hours away from the borders of Zambia, Zimbabwe, Botswana, and Namibia – all navigable by organized tour, car, bus or overland truck.

 There’s a reason Victoria Falls is one of the 7 Wonders of the World!
 It’s the earth’s largest curtain of falling water – 1,700m wide and 110m high.
 Though the volume of water changes drastically through the rainy and dry seasons (unlike Niagara Falls), it’s breathtaking at any time of the year!

 The beauty of so many national parks (Victoria Falls, Zambezi, Mosi-oa-Tunya) in such close proximity, is wildlife is never in short supply.
 What makes this area unique is a lack of fencing, made possible by the road of the Zambezi River.
 This means animals have free reign to roam as they please – meaning your walk into town could be interrupted by an elephant – but more likely, a warthog.

 Incredible Volunteering Opportunities

 Nowhere else does African Impact provide such a diverse range of volunteer opportunities within a 15km radius.
-From lion research to orphan care; from healthcare support to photography and conservation, there is a volunteering placement to fit each person’s personality a stone’s throw from Victoria Falls.
+From lion research to wildlife orphan care; from healthcare support to photography and conservation, there is a volunteering placement to fit each person’s personality a stone’s throw from Victoria Falls.